bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 Much better!

 Bevy apps are now split into the Main App, which is where app logic occurs, and the Render App, which has its own separate ECS World and Schedule.
 The Render App consists of the following ECS stages, which developers add ECS Systems to when they are composing new render features:
-* **Extract**: This is the one synchronization point between the App World and the Render World.
-Relevant Entities, Components, and Resources are read from the App World and written to corresponding Entities, Components, and Resources in the Render World.
+* **Extract**: This is the one synchronization point between the Main World and the Render World.
+Relevant Entities, Components, and Resources are read from the Main World and written to corresponding Entities, Components, and Resources in the Render World.
 The goal is to keep this step as quick as possible, as it is the one piece of logic that cannot run in parallel.
 It is a good rule of thumb to only extract "visible" data that contributes to the rendered frame.
 * **Prepare**: Extracted data is then "prepared" by writing it to the GPU.
 This generally involves writing to GPU Buffers and Textures and creating Bind Groups.
 * **Queue**: This "queues" render jobs that feed off of "prepared" data.
 * **Render**: This runs the Render Graph, which produces actual render commands from the results stored in the Render World from the Extract, Prepare, and Queue steps.